gandresr/ptsnet/README.md

 ### Installation

-We highly encourage using a conda environment for the installation
+We highly encourage using a conda environment for the installation, so that dependencies such as OpenMPI don't have to be manually installed.

 * Install conda